 Rte Gineste With Bus

-Access to the Calanques is regulated because this part of Marseille is unique and well-preserved.
-Find out all about access conditions to the Parc National des Calanques, before enjoying its exceptional landscapes.
+Access to the Calanques is regulated because this part of Marseille is unique and unspoilt.
+Find out all the conditions of access to the Calanques National Park, before taking advantage of its exceptional landscapes.
 A walk in the Calanques has to be earned!
-First of all, you’ll need to get to the start of the various, more or less easy access paths, and then begin your descent to reach the various calanques.
-Don’t forget that this is a mid-range mountain range, so it’s best to be prepared and well-equipped.
+First of all, you’ll need to get to the start of the various access paths, which vary in ease, and then begin your descent to finally reach the various calanques.
+Don’t forget that this is a mid-range mountain range, so it’s best to be prepared and well equipped.

 Reaching the gates of the Calanques